cdxiaodong/cdxiaodong/README.md

 ### Profile Views
-counting of visitors to this page in this section started from June 12, 2022
+This github account was created on September 12, 2020 counting of visitors to this page in this section started from September 12, 2023

 ![](https://count.getloli.com/get/@CDxiaodong.github.readme)
 </br>